ScottWales/dataportal/README.md

 to redo the configuration

-When the configuration is finished point a webbroser at the public IP address of the VM to finish configuring Ramadda.
+When the configuration is finished point a webbrowser at the public IP address of the VM to finish configuring Ramadda.

 If needed you can SSH to the server by running